Audubon Nature Institute Press Kit

 Woldenberg Riverfront Park is 17 acres of green space, public artwork, and brick pathways designed to bring visitors back to the heart of the city.
 The Park is home to many popular annual festivals and frequent open-air concerts and cultural events as well as Audubon Aquarium of the Americas and Entergy Giant Screen Theater.
 Located along the bank of the majestic Mississippi River, no visit to New Orleans is complete without a stroll through this riverfront jewel.

 Audubon Louisiana Nature Center

-Open soon - Audubon Louisiana Nature Center will return as a treasured greenspace for family recreation and environmental education in New Orleans East.
+Audubon Louisiana Nature Center has returned as a treasured greenspace for family recreation and environmental education in New Orleans East.

 - In August 2005, Hurricane Katrina and its aftermath left the Nature Center swamped beneath six feet of water for more than a month, severely damaging its forests and destroying its interpretive space center.

 - The Nature Center reopened in the fall of 2017.
 The restoration of the 86-acre site in Joe W. Brown Park brought back many of the popular features that were built in the years following the Nature Center’s 1980 opening, including a planetarium, an interpretive center, a glass and steel greenhouse botany center, classrooms, interactive education exhibits, a network of trails and covered boardwalks, and convenient parking.

 - The Interpretive Center, boardwalks, and trails are free and open to the public.
 The Interpretive Center’s design allows for exhibits to be moved easily to convert indoor space for community events, and the Nature Center is home to an increasing number of community-based nature programs, such as Kinder-Garden, and events, such as Party for the Planet presented by Entergy: Spring Into Action.